nickpettican/Middle-Way-Musings/content/posts/outline-37-bodhisattva-practices.md

 ---
 title: "The 37 Practices of a Bodhisattva's Outline"
 subtitle: "There are enough translations, but not enough outlines"
 excerpt: "Given this text has been translated by enough people, I didn't want to make yet another translation.
-However, while reading a Tibetan commentary from Jigme Tsultrim Palzang I came accross an interesting outline..."
+However, while studying a Tibetan commentary from Jigme Tsultrim Palzang I came accross an interesting outline..."
 date: 2023-08-04T17:13:41+05:30
 author: "Nicolas Pettican"
 feature_image: "/images/Gyalse-Tokme-Zangpo.jpeg"